 - Today I have used my cheratta puttu maker and the puttu kuzhal on top of my pressure cooker to make this puttu.
 First take water in the pressure cooker or the puttu kudam.
 Switch on the flame and bring it to boil.

 - Put the disc in the puttu kutty and start filling.
 My cheratta puttu kutty make just one serving.
 So I just add 1-2 tbsp of grated coconut at the bottom, fill to the top with the prepared puttu flour and finally top with another 1 tbsp of grated coconut.
 The regular puttu kutty takes 2-3 layers of coconut and flour mixture depending on its size.

 - Put the lid and carefully place it on the pressure cooker or puttu kudam.

-- Within few minutes, you will see steam coming out of the top homes of the puttu kutty.
+- Within few minutes, you will see steam coming out of the top holes of the puttu kutty.
 Wait for another 3-5 minutes and you will get a nice aroma of steamed puttu.